 The video above includes two demonstrations illustrating the thermal performance of Insulon® advanced vacuum insulation.
 The first demonstration is at high temperatures (650°C / 1200°F), and the second demonstration is at cryogenic temperatures (-196°C / -321°F).
 This video uses three optical systems: a regular video camera, a thermal camera, and a Schlieren system.
 The thermal camera and Schlieren setup are useful tools for heat flow visualization.

-In the first demo, we run hot air (650°C / 1200°F) through a 15-cm Insulon® vacuum insulated tube and a single-walled, non-insulated tube.
-Insulon® Technology retains heat inside the vacuum insulated tube, conserving energy and drastically reducing external surface temperature.
+In this demo, hot air (650°C / 1200°F) is transported through two stainless steel tubes.
+The first tube is built with Insulon® advanced vacuum insulation.
+The second tube is a single-walled, uninsulated tube.
+Insulon® Technology retains heat inside the tube, conserving energy and drastically reducing external surface temperature.

 In the low-temperature demonstration, liquid nitrogen (-196°C / -321°F) evaporates from two open-top canisters.
 The first canister is built with Insulon® Technology, and second canister is single-walled and uninsulated.
 The liquid nitrogen evaporates from the unprotected canister at a rapid rate.
 The Insulon® canister slows down the rate of boil-off, helping to conserve liquid nitrogen for longer period of time.

 Advanced vacuum insulation can help cryogenic systems reduce boil-off and conserve valuable materials.
 Excessive boil-off can lead to material losses, which poses a challenge for cryogenic systems.